-Once you have decided on the courses you want to apply for, and have checked that you're eligible to apply, you can begin your SATAC application.
+Once you have decided on the courses you want to apply for and have checked that you are eligible to apply, you can begin your SATAC application.

 To apply for a TAFE SA course, you will need to complete an online application.
 We recommend that you complete your application using a desktop computer, rather than a smartphone or tablet.

 To begin an online application, you complete the online registration page.
 You will need to create a username and password and provide a valid email address.

 SATAC will send you a confirmation email when you have successfully completed the registration page.
 If you do not receive the email, check your spam or junk mail folder.
 If you have not received your confirmation email after a few hours, it may be that there is a technical issue, or you have mistyped your email address.
 Contact SATAC and we will check for you.

 If you have previously applied for TAFE SA courses through SATAC (since June 2010) you can log in using your previous username and password.
 It is not necessary to complete the registration page again.
 If you are unable to remember your login details from your previous application, use the links provided in the login box and SATAC will send you the information you need via email.

 All applicants must provide a valid email address when applying for a TAFE SA course as SATAC will send you important information via email, such as an acknowledgement of your application, change of preference confirmations, and notification of any offers you receive.

 You will also need your email address to retrieve your username or reset your password should you forget them.

 TAFE SA may contact you by email with information about enrolment or other details should you receive an offer.

 It is important that you have regular access to the email address you provide, so you should not use a school email address or an email address that belongs to someone else.
 The application is not designed to support someone applying on your behalf, such as teachers, job network or TAFE SA support staff.